House Approves Russia Trade Bill

-The House of Representatives has passed, with strong bipartisan approval, chemical-industry-backed legislation that would remove Soviet-era trade restrictions and ensure that U.S. companies receive the full benefits of Russia’s entry into the World Trade Organization (WTO) on Aug.
-22.
+The House of Representatives has passed, with strong bipartisan approval, chemical-industry-backed legislation that would remove Soviet-era trade restrictions and ensure that U.S. companies receive the full benefits of Russia’s recent entry into the World Trade Organization (WTO).

 “U.S. business cannot afford to be sitting on the sidelines while our foreign competitors strengthen their market positions in Russia,” says Randi Levinas, executive vice president of the more than 500-member Coalition for U.S.-Russia Trade, which includes some of the country’s largest chemical and drug manufacturers.
 The coalition has been lobbying Congress to normalize trade relations with Russia, the world’s ninth-largest economy.